rakhirawat1/Warehouse-System/SETUP.md

 ```

 This creates the tables, constraints, unique indexes and integrity triggers.
-The database starts empty: there is no demo data and no built-in account.
+The database starts empty: no demo data and no accounts yet.

 ---

 ## 6. Create the first administrator

-The app has **no public sign-up**.
-Create the first administrator once:
+The app has **no public sign-up**, so the first administrator is created
+from the command line, once:

 ```bash
 pnpm create-admin
 ```

-Enter the email, password and name when prompted. `.env` must be filled in
+It will prompt for an email, password and name. `.env` must already be
-first.
+filled in (step 3), since this command connects to the database using
+`DATABASE_URL`.

 ---

 ## 7. Load demo data (optional)

-> **Warning:** `pnpm db:seed` **replaces all inventory data** (warehouses,
+> **Warning:** `pnpm db:seed` **replaces all inventory data** — warehouses,
-> storage spaces, items, allocations and movement history).
-Use it only on a
+> storage spaces, items, allocations and movement history.
+Only run it on a
-> local or test database, **never on a database that holds real or production
+> local or test database, **never on a database holding real data.**
-> data.**

 ```bash
 pnpm db:seed
 ```

-Loads 3 active warehouses, 9 storage spaces and 10 items.
-Accounts are never
+This creates 3 sample warehouses, 9 storage spaces and 10 items so there's
+something to look at immediately.
+It never touches user accounts, and it
-changed, and it stops with a message if no administrator exists yet.
-Demo data
+refuses to run if no administrator exists yet.
+Seeding is entirely optional
-is optional and is **never loaded automatically**.
+and is never run automatically.

-To empty the inventory without loading demo data, run `pnpm db:clear`.
+To empty the inventory again without loading demo data, run `pnpm db:clear`.

 ---